jac-uk/jac-kit/src/packages/draftComponents/README.md

-This is set of components developed during 2019-2020 as part of the jac-uk/admin
+This is a set of components developed during 2019-2020 as part of the jac-uk/admin.